It’s great to meet you, I’m Trevor

 Art and Design

 I’m a huge art and design fan.
-You might have noticed from the photographs of me around the website, I’m pretty heavily tattooed with black and grey patterns and Oriental scenes.
+You might have noticed from the photographs around the website, I’m pretty heavily tattooed with black and grey patterns and Oriental scenes.

 Oh yeah, and I designed and built this website too.